 as you recognize the hurdles and challenges your missionary may face.
 Send them emails, letters and cards or call them occasionally.
 They will work better knowing there's a team of cheerleaders rooting for them!

 We encourage the partnership to be once a month for a minimum of two years.
 If all is well, after two years the partnership can be renewed.

 While one-time gifts are appreciated and helpful in ministry, unless missionaries have regular financial support, meeting the monthly bills is a hard thing to do.
 We do recognize, however, that for some partners a financial gift is only possible once or twice a year.
 If you find yourself in such a situation, you can still be a One in Sixty partner if you make a commitment to regular prayer.

 Your donations are the missionaries' salary.
 If you skip a month, essentially they experience a loss in income.

+Is there a One in Sixty commitment besides finances?
+Yes.
 A partnership goes beyond finances.
 Money may pay the bills and is certainly part of the equation, but even with sufficient funding, a missionary can fall by the wayside due to a seemingly endless list of problems.
-So besides financial support, our staff needs those who will partner with them in faithful prayer.
-Encouragement would be a third aspect of that partnership.
+Our staff needs those who will partner with them in faithful prayer and regular encouragement.